 Friends and family members mean well when they try to help you detox at home.
 They can hold your hand and try to encourage you, but it can quickly become more than they can handle.
 Addiction professionals are experienced in all aspects of the withdrawal process.
 Besides medication management of withdrawal symptoms, they provide emotional support and encouragement to help you through the withdrawal.

 Why is Opiate Withdrawal Difficult?

-Firstly, it’s helpful to understand what is happening during an opiate withdrawal.
-Opiates activate the part of the brain which experiences pleasure.
-This means an opiate user or addict associates substance use with positive emotions.
+Firstly, it’s helpful to understand what is happening during the process of opiate withdrawal.
+Again, opiates activate the part of the brain, which produces feelings of pleasure.
+This means an opiate user or addict associates substance use with positive, “feel-good” emotions.

 Our brains actually produce their own natural opioids.
 Receptors in our brains use them to regulate stress and pain.
-Chemical opioids are much stronger and attach to the receptors in the same way.
+Synthetic opioids are much more potent and attach to the receptors in the same way.

 The strength of these opioids induces feelings of euphoria beyond what we would usually experience.
 Over time, our systems become flooded and weakened by the chemicals and stop producing their own opioids.

 This means our brains and bodies are then depleted of dopamine and similar chemicals.
 This causes many withdrawal symptoms – as the body adjusts to the lack of natural or chemical opioids.

 Understanding and Avoiding Addiction Relapse